CRF250RX Features

 High-performance cam profiles

-With input from our HRC factory team, we’ve given the bike cams with profiles that help the engine produce better bottom-end torque while retaining substantial peak power.
+With input from our HRC factory team, we’ve given the bike cam profiles that help the engine produce ample bottom-end torque while retaining substantial peak power.

 260mm front brake